pacific-hake/hake-assessment/README.md

   **Method 1 for building the document** (explained below).

 ---
-## How to create hake-assessment.pdf
+## How to create the RData files required for the document to build

 * Place all model directories in the **models** directory.
 The base model must have an **mcmc** subdirectory;
   its main directory holds the MPD run and the mcmc subdirectory holds the mcmc run for the same model.
 The